Scalaohao/my-sparkles-repo/responses/welcome-text.md

 Propose file change

+On top :arrow_up: click on the compare button near "add-my-name"

+Add a title and a short description of the change you made

-Create pull request against the master branch
+Create pull request

 Celebrate :tada: :confetti_ball: :balloon: